 In fact, it may be in your interest to rename this command to something with a lower likelihood of being run accidentally.

 If you’ve not configured any save points but still want Redis to perform a

 If you have configured at least one save point but want to shut down the Redis server without performing a save, you can add the

 Note that the append-only file can grow to be very long over time, but you can configure Redis to rewrite the file based on certain variables by editing the

 redis.conf file.
 You can also instruct Redis to rewrite the append-only file by running the

 bgrewriteaof will create the shortest set of commands needed to bring the database back to its current state.
 As this command’s name implies, it will run in the background.
 However, if another persistence command is running in a background process already, that command must finish before Redis will execute

 This guide details a number of commands used to manage databases and keys.
-If there are other related commands, arguments, or procedures you’d like to see in this guide, please ask or make suggestions in the comments below.
+If there are other related commands, arguments, or procedures you’d like to learn about in this guide, please ask or make suggestions in the comments.